TSX-V: SYH | OTC: SYHBF

 “We continue to discover and delineate new zones of uranium mineralization at our high-grade Moore Project and have plans for future drilling and exploration at the property…”

-Keep in mind also that the main Maverick corridor is approximately 4.7 km long with just over half having been systematically drill tested to date, which means there’s plenty of expansion potential along strike and at depth.
+Keep in mind that the main Maverick corridor is approximately 4.7 km long with just over half having been systematically drill tested to date, which means there’s plenty of expansion potential along strike and at depth.

-Option with Rio Tinto to bring in Second Flagship Project: Russell Lake Uranium Project
+Joint Venture with Rio Tinto to bring in Second Flagship Project: Russell Lake Uranium Project

 The property is strategically located between Skyharbour’s other flagship, 100%-owned Moore uranium project and Denison Mines’ Wheeler River uranium project, and gives SYH a dominant land position in the southeastern corner of the basin (see below).